 Sir Anthony Hopkins has been delighting both stage and film audiences for decades.
 In fact, the classically trained thespian tried several times earlier in his career to make the leap from theater to movies with no luck.

-It’s hard to image an actor with such range and depth as Hopkins not shining sooner on the big screen.
+It’s hard to image an Academy Award winner with such range and depth as Hopkins not shining sooner on the big screen.
 Influenced by Richard Burton, he decided to study at College of Music and Drama and graduated in 1957.
 Ten years later he made his first film for television, A Flea in Her Ear (1967).

 3. Al Pacino

-One of the greatest actors in all of film history, Al Pacino established himself during one of film’s greatest decades, the 1970s, and has become an enduring and iconic figure in the world of American movies.
+One of the greatest actors in all of film history, Al Pacino established himself during one of film’s greatest decades, the 1970s, and has become an enduring and iconic figure in the world of American motion pictures.

 His roles in The Godfather, Scarface, Serpico, and Dog Day Afternoon are iconic.
-Respected by fellow actors, and idolized by fans, Pacino and cinema go hand and hand.
+Respected by his fellow artist, and idolized by fans, Pacino and cinema go hand and hand.

 2. Robert De Niro

-Watching De Niro play a young Vito Corleone in The Godfather Part II or playing a mob guy gone soft in Analyze This, is both entertainment and acting lessons wrapped in one.
+Watching this superstar play Vito Corleone in The Godfather Part II or playing a mob guy gone soft in Analyze This, is both entertainment and acting lesson wrapped in one.

 If Pacino delivers big performances, De Niro gets you with his subtle brilliance on film.
 Able to do both comedic and serious roles with ease, Mr. De Niro commands the camera’s attention in every shot he’s in.